 The Reading Bowl consists of fourth and fifth grade students who love to read!
 Students read twenty assigned books over a period of about nine months and then compete against other schools in MCSD answering questions about these books.
 Teams have the opportunity to place and move on to Regional and State competitions.
 Books are determined by the state of Georgia based on state award nominees.
-Students for the reading bowl and referred by teachers.
-Club sponsors: Shea Hurst and Lara Allan Goldsmith.
+Students for the reading bowl are referred by teachers.
+Club sponsors: Shea Hurst and Lara Allan Lasseter.

 Top math students from fifth grade who score the highest on the written test are chosen to be part of Clubview’s Math Team.
 Eight students are chosen to represent Clubview in area competitions.
 Participants will be recognized with a certificate at the end of the year Awards Program.
 Club sponsors: Tyler O’Grady and Kevin Sharpe.

 The Clubview Coding and Robotics Club is an after school opportunity for fourth and fifth graders.
 The intention is to develop computational thinking strategies as a way to solve problems and design systems, using coding and robotics as the vehicles for exploration.
 Club Sponsors: Katie Black, Cindy Rankin, Luz Smith

 Safety Patrol participants are selected from applicants and assigned a specific duty to increase our level of student safety practices.
 Assigned duties may include before or after school responsibilities to assist with hallway traffic and car rider traffic.
 Participants will be recognized with a certificate at the end of the year Awards Program.
 Club Sponsors: Amber Van Bibber, Meridith Hemmings, Min Hae Hernandez, Jamie Battles.